 and then The Incredibles: Rise of the Underminer

 .
 Soon after, he became Studio Technical Director and now serves as General Manager.
-Outside of studio, Mark has launched multiple ventures, including video game job website www.jollygoodjobs.com
+Outside of the studio, Mark has launched multiple ventures, including TV streaming site www.tvmeltdown.com

 and his own podcast.
 He also has taught game programming part time at the Art Institute of Los Angeles to CS baccalaureate students.